ni/nilrt/README.md

         tmp-glibc/deploy/ipk/...

+6. #### Building package feeds
-6. Bitbake can transform tmp-glibc/deploy/ipk/<tune> into package feeds when you run the following command:
+   Bitbake can transform tmp-glibc/deploy/ipk/<tune> into package feeds when you run the following command:

         bitbake package-index

     You must rebuild the package-index before building images or if any package whom the images you are trying to build depends on has been changed and rebuilt.

-7. Building various images
+7. #### Building various images

     **NOTE** You must build packagefeed-ni-core and package_index first to build images.